 AAA: Area Agency on Aging.
-SOURCEWISE is an AAA.
+SOURCEWISE is a AAA.

-Bidder: Refers to the applicant organization responding to the Request for Proposal.
-This term is used interchangeably with 'applicant.'

-CDA: California Department of Aging

-Contract: An official document binding both parties regarding the program and services to be provided.
+- Bidder: The applicant organization responding to the Request for Proposal.
+This term is used interchangeably with 'applicant.' - CDA: California Department of Aging - Contract: An official document binding both parties regarding the program and services to be provided.
 The selected proposal budget and work program become a part of the contract along with a complete statement of terms and conditions.